Click on the headings (below) to access information quickly

 No Building Consent is required to erect a pergola provided it does not have roofing material fixed to provide shelter.
 However, it still needs to comply with Building Code and District Plan requirements.

 Before embarking on a building project, check to see whether or not you will need approval from the Planning Department of your local Council.
 See also Planning Approval page(s).

 Plans and Amendments to an Approved Building Consent

 - See FAQ Amendments to an Approved Building Consent or FAQ Changing and amendment of plans

-- For examples of minor and major changes see the MBIE website, Building (Minor Variations) 2009 legislation, and MBIE guide to amendments.
+- For examples of minor variations and major amendment changes see the MBIE website, Building (Minor Variations) 2009 legislation, and MBIE guide to amendments.

 Plans and Specifications

 - Plans and specifications form the basis of any building contract between builder and owner, and substandard plans and poor specifications may lead to litigation.